HCL-TECH-SOFTWARE/connections-automation/README.md

 To set up Component Pack, you should have the WebSphere-side of Connections already up and running and be able to log in successfully.

+Follow the steps in [Installing MongoDB 5 for Component Pack](https://opensource.hcltechsw.com/connections-doc/admin/install/installing_mongodb_5_for_component_pack_8.html) up till the point the image is imported into containerd.
+This is a manual step.

 Access to the HCL Harbor registry is needed to install the Component Pack.
 You can provide the Harbor credentials as environment variables.

 ```